Adamage/tutorials/simple_applications/pytorch/mnist/README.md

 # PyTorch(PopTorch) MNIST Training Demo

 This example demonstrates how to train a network on the MNIST dataset using PopTorch.
+To learn more about PopTorch, see our [PyTorch for the IPU: User Guide](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/index.html).

 ## How to use this demo

 1) Prepare the environment.

-Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
-Make sure to run the `enable.sh` scripts for Poplar and PopART and activate a Python virtualenv with PopTorch installed.
+Install the Poplar SDK following the instructions in the [Getting Started](https://docs.graphcore.ai/en/latest/getting-started.html) guide for your IPU system.
+Make sure to run the `enable.sh` scripts for Poplar and PopART and activate a Python3 virtualenv with PopTorch installed.

 Then install the package requirements:
 ```bash